Looking for famous landmarks on the Ring of Kerry in Ireland? This scenic drive is packed with must-see places and things to do!

 7. Glenalappa Middle

+What to see in county Kerry Ireland?
 Probably one of the most beautiful beaches in Ireland, Glenalappa Middle is at its best when deserted, so visitors to take in the spectacular views undisturbed.
+One of the top things to do Ring of Kerry.

 The sand is clean and dotted with rocks that rise, reminding visitors of just how rugged the Irish landscape is.
-Even on a grey day, the beach is worth visiting.
+Even on a grey day, the beach is worth visiting on your Ring of Kerry one day tour.

 For those who haven’t got time for a walk along the sands, they can still take in the views from the Ring of Kerry Lookout.